Camilogiu/Indicators4CLEWs/README.md

 The model.v.5.2.txt and the config_com.yaml files were taken from the repository OSeMOSYS-Solver-script (https://github.com/ShravanKumar23/OSeMOSYS-Solver-script/tree/main).
 The part of the code used for converting the data.txt file into .csv files and for fixing the data.txt file, was taken and dapted to this workflow from the same repository.

 ---

+## Use of AI tools
+Parts of this project (code editing and debugging) were assisted by AI tools (Copilot).
+All results were reviewed, tested, and validated by the authors.

 ## License